mahadydev/Journey_Splash/README.md

 # splash_journey

-A Splash art for flutter with tween animation
+A Splash art for flutter with animation

 ## Getting Started